Nurses spend the majority of their shift on their feet, which makes wearing the right shoes essential.

 It comes in two fashionable colors- Medieval Blue/Lavender and Virtual Pink/Neon Fuchsia.

 While it’s not ideal for nurses that need to wear solid white shoes due to strict uniform policies set by their employer, they are a very stylish choice for nurses who have the ability to wear whichever colored shoes they want.
+(Check out my article on the best white shoes for nurses).

 With superior shock absorption, a sturdy rubber outsole, and supportive stride, these shoes look and feel great and are an excellent choice for busy nurses.